 A workshop that explores the current state and future outlook of remote sensing with unmanned aerial vehicles (UAVs or drones) for environmental monitoring.
 UAV-based remote sensing is a rapidly developing field in environmental science and technology.
-Being versatile and inexpensive, it has the potential to offer solutions in a wide range of applications, such as forestry inventory, precision agriculture, flood hazard assessment, pollution monitoring, and land surveys.
-The class will meet once a week for three hours.
-The workshop will be divided into three parts: (1) reviewing the state of the technology on UAV types, sensor configurations and data acquisition methods; (2) exploring GIS and remote sensing software tools for analyzing super high resolution spectral data acquired by fixed-wing drones; (3) cross-validating drone products against Lidar data and satellite imagery.
+Versatile and inexpensive, it has the potential to offer solutions in a wide range of applications, such as forestry inventory, precision agriculture, flood hazard assessment, pollution monitoring, and land surveys.
+The class meets once a week for three hours.
+The workshop is divided into three parts: (1) reviewing the state of the technology on UAV types, sensor configurations, and data acquisition methods; (2) exploring GIS and remote-sensing software tools for analyzing super-high-resolution spectral data acquired by fixed-wing drones; (3) cross-validating drone products against Lidar data and satellite imagery.
 Students may also have the opportunity to participate in drone flight missions.
 Data analysis/presentation/literature critique/field trips.